-Over the last 5 years Marvell Technology has reported an average return on invested capital (ROIC) of just 1.2%.
-This suggests it may struggle to find compelling reinvestment opportunities within the business.
+Over the last five years, Marvell Technology has reported an average return on invested capital (ROIC) of just 0.79%.
+This suggests it struggled to find compelling reinvestment opportunities within the business.

 Key Takeaways from Marvell Technology's Q2 Results

-Sporting a market capitalization of $39.5 billion, more than $1.03 billion in cash and with positive free cash flow over the last twelve months, we're confident that Marvell Technology has the resources it needs to pursue a high growth business strategy.
+With a market capitalization of $52.9 billion, a $423.4 million cash balance, and positive free cash flow over the last 12 months, we're confident that Marvell Technology has the resources needed to pursue a high-growth business strategy.

 Is Now The Time?

-When considering Marvell Technology, investors should take into account its valuation and business qualities, as well as what happened in the latest quarter.
-We cheer for everyone who is making the lives of others easier through technology, but in the case of Marvell Technology we will be cheering from the sidelines.
-Its revenue growth has been strong, though we don't expect it to maintain historical growth rates.
-But while its solid free cash flow generation gives it re-investment options, the downside is that its its relatively low return on invested capital suggests suboptimal growth prospects and its operating margins reveal subpar cost controls compared to other semiconductor businesses.
+When considering an investment in Marvell Technology, investors should take into account its valuation and business qualities as well as what's happened in the latest quarter.
+We cheer for everyone who's making the lives of others easier through technology but in the case of Marvell Technology, we'll be cheering from the sidelines.
+Its impressive revenue growth suggests that it's expanding its market share, and that growth rate is even expected to increase in the short term.
+Unfortunately, its relatively low ROIC suggests suboptimal profitability prospects and its operating margins reveal subpar cost controls compared to other semiconductor businesses.

 To get the best start with StockStory check out our most recent Stock picks, and then sign up to our earnings alerts by adding companies to your watchlist here.
 We typically have the quarterly earnings results analyzed within seconds of the data being released, and especially for the companies reporting pre-market, this often gives investors the chance to react to the results before the market has fully absorbed the information.